melissamcewen/build-a-bot-workshop/write-code.md

-# Step 4: Write Your Story With Code
+# Write Your Story With Code

 ## Learn about Javascript Data Types
 Javascript can understand many different types of data, but you often need to tell it what kind of data you're using.
 For example you can tell Javascript to do 4 + 4.
 Javascript can do math so you'd expect 8 right?
 But if you wrap the "4+4" in quotes Javascript will instead return "4+4".
 If you wrap the fours themselves in strings like "4" + "4" Javascript will return "44".
 That's because the quotes tell Javascript your four is a "string", which is like a word, rather than a number.
 Yeah, you'd understand if I asked you "4+4" but Javascript is just a computer language, so it sometimes doesn't understand.